 e-Health Technology is housed in the Department of Behavioral Science, Division of Cancer Prevention and Population Sciences.
-Leadership is provided by Drs.
-Alexander Prokhorov and Ludmila Cofta-Woerpel (see: Leadership tab), faculty experts in technology-enabled cancer prevention interventions and assessment.
-Institutional compliance and governance support is provided by Internet Services and Information Systems.
+Leadership is provided by Alexander Prokhorov, MD, PhD.
+Institutional compliance and governance support is provided by Internet Services.

 Sources of Funding